-- All pipe rows shall be the same length. - Flow equalizers must be used in the D-box. - Use a manifold to connect the ends of all rows.
-Manifold shall be sloped toward AES pipes. - D-box placement shall be installed on level, firmly compacted soil. - All rows shall be laid level end-to-end. - A 2 in min. drop is required between the D-box outlets and the AES pipe inlets. - Rows shall meet requirements outlined in the design criteria above.
+- Required on all sites with less than 18 in of naturally occurring soils. - All pipe rows shall be the same length. - Flow equalizers must be used in the D-box. - Use a manifold to connect the ends of all rows.
+Manifold shall be sloped toward AES pipes.

+- D-box placement shall be installed on level, firmly compacted soil. - All rows shall be laid level end-to-end. - A 2 in min. drop is required between the D-box outlets and the AES pipe inlets. - Rows shall meet requirements outlined in the design criteria above.